QuestNetwork/qd-messages-ts/README.md

 Pro Tip: Put a file in your `/bin` that runs the quest-cli like so `node /path/to/quest-cli/index.js` from any folder on your system.
 It's much nicer!

+## Warning
+**THIRD PARTY DEPENDENCIES NOT AUDITED YET!
+APP HAS ACCESS TO FILESYSTEM!
+USE IN VIRTUAL MACHINE!**

 ## Features

 **0.9.0**